 All players must wear their houseleague jersey and hat in order to play.
-In the Bantam Division there will be no metal spikes allowed on cleats.
+No metal spikes allowed on cleats.
 No jewelry shall be visible.
 Exception: Medical Bracelets.

 Coaches or players warming up pitchers either on the field between innings or in the "bullpen" must wear a protective mask.
 The batter shall wear a protective helmet while on deck, at bat or running the bases.
 The helmet may not be removed until the batter is retired, has crossed home plate or the half inning has been completed.
-Should the batter/runner remove the helmet while the ball is in play, he/she will be declared out.
 There shall be only one on-deck batter at any time; additional players out of the dugout may result in automatic outs at the umpires' discretion.